What to Give Up for Lent - Attitudes and Things to Give Up for 2020

 The dust of this old world so easily clings to our feet as we tread through the pathways of life.
 This Lenten season offers the opportunity to shake the dust off of our feet by remembering that Jesus lived the life we could never live and died the death that should have been ours.
 Let us, therefore, be rid of self-dependence: virtue without God.
 Let us also purge the ridiculous notion of privacy: spirituality without God.
 We need each other.
 We need God.

-2. Let us give up the masquerade of pretentiousness.
+2. Let us give up the masquerade of pretentiousness for Lent.

 For so, the Lord God, speaks to us from his word: